 Stroll Through the Jardim da Estrela

 Situated across from the Basilica da Estrela, this public park is free for all to enjoy.
-Jardim Da Estrela is home to beautiful lawns, impressive sculptures and statues, fragrant gardens, and plenty of spots to sit down and relax for a little while.
-The shade offered by the park’s old trees provides a welcome reprieve to the heat on warm days – like most of Europe, you won’t find a ton of air-conditioned spots around town.
+Jardim da Estrela is home to beautiful lawns, impressive sculptures and statues, fragrant gardens, and plenty of spots to sit down and relax for a little while.
+The shade offered by the park’s old trees provides a welcome reprieve from the heat on warm days; like most of Europe, you won’t find a ton of air-conditioned spots around town.
 Kids will love the playground, and everyone will enjoy watching the ducks that frequent the pond.
 If you’re looking for the perfect place for an afternoon picnic, people-watching, or nature photography in Lisbon, this is it!

 Explore the Alfama District